 How to use SEO and PPC the right way?

-So get in the race and use these two strategies properly to maximise your online presence.
+So get in the race and use these two marketing strategies properly to maximise your brand awareness and online presence, both for the short term and long term.

 - What is Search Engine Optimisation (SEO)?